chaynHQ/Impact-Reports/README.md

-*   [Getting Better and Moving On](https://www.gettingbetter.chayn.co/how) (New in 2019!): get familiar with your emotions, read about the experiences of other survivors and seek self (or professional) care.
+*   [Getting Better and Moving On](https://www.gettingbetter.chayn.co/how) (New in 2019!): get familiar with your emotions, read about the experiences of other survivors, and seek self (or professional) care.

 ###### Local and Community-Specific Networks